Chet Lemon

-Chester Earl Lemon (born February 12, 1955) is a former Major League Baseball outfielder.
+Chester Earl Lemon (February 12, 1955 – May 8, 2025) was an American professional baseball outfielder.
+He played sixteen seasons in Major League Baseball (MLB), beginning with the Chicago White Sox in 1975, where he played for six years.
+He was then traded to the Detroit Tigers, where he played the rest of his career from 1982 to 1990.

 A native of Jackson, Mississippi, he grew up in Los Angeles.
-He was drafted in the first round of the 1972 Major League Baseball draft and played 16 seasons in Major League Baseball for the Chicago White Sox from 1975 to 1981 and for the Detroit Tigers from 1982 to 1990.
-He was selected as an American League All-Star in 1978, 1979, and 1984 and was the starting center fielder for the 1984 Detroit Tigers team that won the 1984 World Series.
+He was drafted in the first round of the 1972 Major League Baseball draft.
+He was selected as an American League All-Star in 1978, 1979, and 1984 and was the starting center fielder for the Tigers team that won the 1984 World Series.
 Lemon was known as one of the best defensive center fielders in baseball from 1977 to 1987.
 In 1977, he led the American League with 512 outfield putouts, the fourth highest single-season tally in major league history and the highest tally since 1951.
-He also totaled over 400 outfield putouts in four other years (1979 and 1983-1985).
-He also led the American League with 44 doubles in 1979 and led the league in times hit by pitch (HBP) four times, including a career-high 20 HBP in 1983.
-Lemon was sometimes criticized for not standing for "The Star-Spangled Banner" due to his religious beliefs as a member of the Jehovah's Witnesses.
+He also totaled over 400 outfield putouts in four other years (1979 and 1983–1985).
+He led the American League with 44 doubles in 1979 and also led the league in times hit by pitch (HBP) four times, including a career-high 20 HBP in 1983.
+After his playing career ended, he became a baseball instructor and coach.

 Early years

-Lemon was born in 1955 in Jackson, Mississippi, and moved to Los Angeles when he was six months old.
-His family moved to Los Angeles where he grew up.
+Lemon was born on February 12, 1955, in Jackson, Mississippi, and moved to Los Angeles when he was six months old.
 He attended John C. Fremont High School, where he played in the backfield with Ricky Bell on the football team and also starred on the baseball team.

 Professional baseball

 Minor leagues

 Lemon was drafted in the first round (22nd overall) of the 1972 Major League Baseball draft by the Oakland Athletics.
 He began his professional baseball career in 1972 playing for the Athletics' minor league team in Coos Bay-North Bend, Oregon.
 After 38 games in Oregon, he moved up to the Burlington Bees in the Midwest League.
 He remained with Burlington through the 1973 and 1974 seasons.

 Lemon was traded along with Dave Hamilton from the Athletics to the Chicago White Sox for Stan Bahnsen and Skip Pitlock at the non-waiver trade deadline on June 15, 1975.
-During the 1975 season, he batted .307 with eight home runs and 49 runs batted in for the Triple A Denver Bears to earn a call up to the White Sox that September.
+During the 1975 season, he batted .307 with eight home runs and 49 runs batted in for the Triple A Denver Bears.